 - (1) Article 14(2) of Regulation (EC) No 561/2006 allows Member States in urgent cases to grant a temporary exception from the application of Articles 6 to 9 of that Regulation for a period not exceeding 30 days, which must be notified immediately to the Commission. - (2) The COVID-19 outbreak in Europe has led to major disruptions to the transport and supply chains in Member States and third-countries, in particular due to the introduction of controls at internal borders, which have led to significant waiting times for drivers when crossing borders.
-Important parts of the economy have also slowed down or shut down, leading to disruption in the supply chains, while other sectors are under increased pressure and are facing a significant increase in demand of some products.. - (3) In its Guidelines for border management measures to protect health and ensure the availability of goods and essential services2 adopted on 16 March 2020, the Commission stressed the principle that all Union internal borders should stay open to freight and that the supply chains for essential products should be guaranteed. - (4) On 19 March 2020, Slovakia notified the Commission of the temporary exception to Article 6(1), (2) and (3), Article 7 and Article 8(2) of Regulation (EC) No 561/2006 granted for the period from 19 March until 17 April 2020, pursuant to Article 14(2) of that Regulation in view of the exceptional circumstances caused by the COVID-19 outbreak.
-That flexibility for driving time, rest periods and breaks was considered necessary to ensure the national supply of goods in Slovakia.
+Important parts of the economy have also slowed down or shut down, leading to disruption in the supply chains, while other sectors are under increased pressure and are facing a significant increase in demand of some products. - (3) In its Guidelines for border management measures to protect health and ensure the availability of goods and essential services2 adopted on 16 March 2020, the Commission stressed the principle that all Union internal borders should stay open to freight and that the supply chains for essential products must be guaranteed. - (4) On 17 March 2020, Romania notified the Commission of the temporary exception to Article 6(1), Article 7, and Article 8(2) and (6) of Regulation (EC) No 561/2006 granted for the period from 18 March until 16 April 2020, pursuant to Article 14(2) of that Regulation in view of the exceptional circumstances caused by the COVID-19 outbreak.
+That flexibility for driving time, rest periods and breaks was considered necessary to ensure the national supply of goods in Romania.